Brookfield Community School, Fareham

 Brookfield Community School is a large state-funded secondary school located in the Locks Heath ward of the Borough of Fareham.
+Brookfield serves 6 feeder schools in the local area: Locks Heath Junior School, Park Gate Primary School, Hook-With-Warsash Church of England Academy, St John the Baptist CofE Primary school, Sarisbury Church of England Junior School, and St Anthony's Catholic Primary School.

-Brookfield serves 5 feeder schools in the local area.
-Brookfield is one of the largest co-educational, comprehensive secondary schools in Hampshire; the school currently has approximately 1800 students on-roll and there are approximately 120 teachers employed at the school.
+Brookfield is one of the largest co-educational, comprehensive secondary schools in Hampshire; the school currently has approximately 1883 students on roll and there are approximately 120 teachers, 12 LSAs and 6 cover supervisors employed at the school.
 The school teaches years 7 to 11.

 Status

-Ofsted made the following key judgements following school inspection on 11 March 2025:
+Ofsted made the following key judgements following school inspection on 11 March 2025: Quality of education: Good, Behaviour and attitudes: Good; Personal development: Outstanding; Leadership and management: Good.